 Season 2 of The Last Kingdom recently premiered on BBC Two, and according to What’s on Netflix, it is expected to debut on Netflix in late 2017.
 So what is The Last Kingdom?
-The Last Kingdom is an adaptation of Bernard Cornwell’s bestselling book series, titled The Saxon Stories.
+It is an adaptation of Bernard Cornwell’s bestselling book series, titled The Saxon Stories.

 #1: Uhtred is not Jon Snow.

 When The Last Kingdom premiered on BBC Two, it garnered instant comparisons to HBO’s Game of Thrones and HISTORY’s Vikings.
 The comparisons are easy to make.
-The Last Kingdom centers on Viking Danes, and like Game of Thrones, The Last Kingdom features power struggles and shocking deaths.
+The Last Kingdom centers on Viking Danes, and like Game of Thrones, it features power struggles and shocking deaths.

 The similarities with Game of Thrones do not end there.
 There have also been heavy comparisons made between The Last Kingdom‘s central protagonist and one of Game of Thrones‘ leading characters, Jon Snow.
 The New York Post even commented about the similarities between Jon Snow and Uhtred in a 2015 article.